 - Use a dehumidifier and sump pump in basements to remove excess water.

-Equipment that you can use to reduce humidity levels inside your home.
+Equipment you can use to reduce humidity levels in your home.

-Mold and mildew are both terms used to describe growths of fungi.
-They vary slightly in shape, consistency and color.
-Mold comes in many colors.
+Mold and mildew are both terms used to describe the growth of fungi.
+They vary slightly in shape, consistency, and color.
+Mold growth comes in many colors.
 The color depends on the age of the mold and what food it has.

-NOTE: Speak with your local insurance agent about your home owner’s insurance policy.
-Not all policies include coverage for mold or they have a capped limit of coverage.
+NOTE: Speak with your local insurance agent about your homeowner’s insurance policy.
+Not all policies include coverage for mold, or they have a capped limit.